 What happens to material collected by the waves?

 Materials collected by the waves become transported and deposited in other spaces.
 These spaces include the beach areas or other places at the ocean bottoms or layer spaces.
+The build-up and deposition of these sediments results in the formation of depositional landforms that shape our coastal areas.

 - Fourie Jean-Pierre et al., 2015, The influence of wave action on coastal erosion along Monwabisi Beach, Cape Town, South African Journal of Geomathics, Vol. 4 (2), pp. 1 – 14